 If you see the error message "The process can't be finished because the disk is full," you are advised to restart your Mac in Safe Mode and empty the Trash once more rather than backing up, erasing, and reinstalling.

 4. Failed to force empty Trash on Mac?

-Due to many reasons, you may fail to Force empty your Trash on Mac.
-Nevertheless, following the methods to repair your macOS.
+You may fail to force empty your Trash on Mac for many reasons, nevertheless, follow the methods to repair your macOS.